Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors

 \item \emph{Hidden Markov prior}: The second model assumes that $\{X_n\}_{n=1}^{\infty}$ are generated by a Hidden Markov Model (HMM), with hidden states $\{\Upsilon_n\}_{n=1}^{\infty}$ take values \blue{on a Polish space on $\calH_{\Upsilon}$}.
 That is, $\prob( \bUpsilon = (\upsilon_1, \ldots, \upsilon_n))=p_{\Upsilon}(\upsilon_1)\pi_{\Upsilon}(\upsilon_1,\upsilon_2)\cdots \pi_{\Upsilon}(\upsilon_{n-1},\upsilon_n)$ for some initial probability distribution $p_{\Upsilon}(\cdot)$ on $\calH_{\Upsilon}$, where $\pi_{\Upsilon}(\cdot,\cdot)$ is the transition probability of a time-homogeneous, irreducible Markov chain on $\calH_{\Upsilon}$.
 Then,

 for some stationary emission probability $p_{X|\Upsilon}(\cdot|\cdot)$ on $\calS_{\Upsilon} \times \calX$. \end{itemize} \end{enumerate}

 \blue{For simplicity of presentation, we assume that Markov chains $\{X_n\}_{n=1}^{\infty}, \{\Upsilon_n\}_{n=1}^{\infty}$ have finite state spaces and $\calS$ has a finite number of elements in some proofs.
-However, it is not hard to extend these proofs to Markov chains on Polish spaces in $\bbR$ and an infinite set $\calS$ by referring to a more general definition of Markov chain in \cite{Tuominen1979}.
+However, it is not hard to extend these proofs to Markov chains on Polish spaces in $\bbR$ with an infinite set $\calS$\footnote{In the Appendix \ref{extend}, we show how to extend our analysis to Markov chain on a general Polish spaces in $\bbR$.} by referring to a more general definition of Markov chain in \cite{Tuominen1979} and noting that the Varadhan's large deviation theorem holds for Markov chains on the general Polish space.
 An \emph{irreducible} and \emph{recurrent} Markov chain on an infinite state-space is called a Harris chain \cite{Tuominen1979}, which owns many similar properties to the finite state-space version such as the existence of an unique stationary distribution.
 For both models, we denote the joint probability mass distribution (pmf) of the signal by $p(x_1, \ldots, x_n)$.
 For general proofs, we use Radon–Nikodym derivatives with respect to corresponding measures \cite{Royden}.}